aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/titles/_index.md

 {{% alert color="primary" %}}

-In Excel charts, there are 2 kinds of title:
+In Excel charts, there are two kinds of titles:
 1. Chart Title
-1. Axis Titles
+2. Axis Titles

 {{% /alert %}}

 ## **Title Options**
-Aspose.Cells for JavaScript via C++ also allows managing chart's titles at runtime.
+Aspose.Cells for JavaScript via C++ also allows managing charts' titles at runtime.
 With the [Title](https://reference.aspose.com/cells/javascript-cpp/title/) object, you can change text, font, and fill format for titles.

 |![todo:image_alt_text](chart_title.png)|

 ## **Setting the Titles of Charts or Axes**
 You can use Microsoft Excel to set the titles of a chart and its axes in a WYSIWYG environment.
 Aspose.Cells for JavaScript via C++ also allows developers to set the titles of a chart and its axes at runtime.
-All charts and their axes contain a [Title](https://reference.aspose.com/cells/javascript-cpp/title/) property that can be used to set their titles as shown below in an example.
+All charts and their axes contain a [Title](https://reference.aspose.com/cells/javascript-cpp/title/) property that can be used to set their titles as shown in the example below.

-The following code snippet demonstrates how to set titles to charts and axes.
+The following code snippet demonstrates how to set titles for charts and axes.

 ```html
 <!DOCTYPE html>